dre-atc/domain-switcher-extension/README.md

 1. **Basic Domain Switching**
    - Click on the extension icon in your toolbar
-   - Enter the new domain in the input field (e.g., "example.com")
+   - Enter the new domain in the input field (e.g., "example.com" or "localhost:3000")
    - Press Enter to switch to that domain while keeping the same path

 2. **Saving Domains for Quick Access**